rweathers/hydra/docs/gui.md

 * `padding` - Padding to use for all widgets.
 * `text_width` - Width of text boxes.
 * `last_update` - Unix timestamp of last user progress update.
+* `initialdirs` - Last directory used for each initialdir passed to create_browse.

 ## Functions